ds-lab/EsophagusVisualization/README.md

 # Esophagus Visualization and Data Management Software

 This software is designed to support the diagnosis and treatment of achalasia by storing patient data and generating 3D visualizations of the esophagus.
-Developed for the University Hospital Augsburg, the software integrates various diagnostic data to create comprehensive patient records and a reliable 3d reconstructions.
+The software was developed for the University Hospital Augsburg, and integrates various diagnostic data to create comprehensive patient records and a reliable 3d reconstructions.

 ## Key Features

 - **Patient and Visit Management**: Save and manage data about patients, their visits, and their therapies, including complications and outcomes.
-- **Imaging Data Storage**: Store imaging data such as barium swallow images, endoscopy images, EndoFLIP images, endosonography videos, and endosonography images, linked to patient records and visits.
+- **Imaging Data Storage**: Store imaging data such as barium swallow images, endoscopy images, EndoFLIP images,  endosonography images, and endosonography videos, linked to patient records and visits.
 - **Diagnostic File Handling**: Handle and store manometry files (.csv) and EndoFLIP files (.xlsx) from diagnostic instruments.
-- **3D Esophagus Reconstruction**: Generate 3D reconstructions of the esophagus from barium swallow X-rays and optionally endoscopy images.
+- **3D Esophagus Visualization**: Generate 3D reconstructions of the esophagus from barium swallow X-rays and optionally endoscopy images.
 These reconstructions can be saved and linked to patient records.
-- **3D Visualization**:
+- **3D Visualization supports**:
   - **Pressure Mapping**: Create animated color mappings of manometry measurements on the 3D reconstruction.
   - **Distensibility Mapping**: Generate color mappings and tabular representations of EndoFLIP measurements on the 3D reconstruction.
-  - **Supports multiple barium swallow images**: Switch between visualizations of different barium swallow images with selection via radio button.
+  - **Multiple barium swallow images**: Switch between visualizations based on different barium swallow images with selection via radio button.
   - **Metrics**: Calculate metrics for the tubular region (volume x pressure) and the sphincter region (volume / pressure).
   - **Side-by-Side Comparison**: Display multiple 3d visualizations side-by-side for comparisons (e.g., pre/post-therapy, different patients).
 - **Data Export**: